Battered Woman Syndrome

 Intimate partner violence is now recognized by family and criminal law in many states.
 It is also considered in defense cases of IPV victims who kill or injure their abusive partners.
 For the courts, this condition indicates the defendant's state of mind and may be considered a mitigating circumstance.

 For example, the court may consider that a victim of a battering relationship felt that they were justified in attacking their abuser and that they were in reasonable fear of imminent danger.
 Courts have recognized this, considering the victim's condition and experiences with the abuser.

 The admissibility of the “battered woman defense" in criminal cases has been questioned.
 It's common for someone who exerts this defense claim to introduce expert testimony in a criminal trial.
 A victim's legal defense team will present testimony from an expert witness in psychiatry.
 The expert witness will emphasize the complex cycle of the abusive relationship.
 They provide information on how the abusive partner altered the victim's perception compared to that of a reasonable person.
 They will also testify about how and why victims often fail to report the abuse.

 Intimate partner violence can also come up in divorce and child custody cases.

 If you or someone you know is a victim of intimate partner violence and possibly suffering from the condition, please contact your local authorities and local support organizations.
 There are many avenues available for victims to get help.

 Domestic violence of any kind can leave deep wounds.
 After getting the medical and emotional support you need, you should seek help from an experienced family law attorney to explore your legal options.
-Such options can include restraining orders (also sometimes known as "orders of protection") and modifications to child custody arrangements.
+Such options can include restraining orders, or orders of protection, and modifications to child custody arrangements.
+In cases involving married parties, a petition for spousal support may address the victim's financial concerns.
 An attorney can help you protect yourself and your loved ones.
-They can also help you get your life back on track.
-Reach out to an attorney near you today.